-The coccygeal plexus forms from the S4-S5 nerve roots, and it lies along the coccygeus muscle on the pelvic surface.
+The coccygeal plexus forms from the S4-S5 nerve roots, and it lies along the pelvic surface of the coccygeus muscle.

-The pelvic bones serve as an attachment for many different muscle groups involving the abdomen, pelvis, perineum, and the lower extremities.
+The pelvic bones are an attachment for many different muscle groups involving the abdomen, pelvis, perineum, and lower extremities.
 The muscles limited to the pelvis include the muscles of the pelvic wall and the pelvic diaphragm.

 Along the posterolateral surface of the true pelvis lies the piriformis muscle.
 This muscle extends from the bony surfaces of the sacrum and pelvis into the greater sciatic foramen, with its insertion on the greater trochanter of the femur.
 The muscle receives innervation from the anterior rami of S1 and S2.
 It also serves as an external rotator of the hip and strengthening the hip joint.

 The pelvic diaphragm consists of the coccygeus muscles and the levator ani muscles.